objektwerks/healthcharts/README.md

 MedCharts
 ---------
->Medcharts is an open source project governed by GPL.V3.
+>Medcharts is an open source project governed by GPL.V3, detailed in this project.
->See license at ./GPL.V3

 Glucose-Meds Chart
 ------------------